Lioncky/Lioncky/README.md

 🕹️ I'm a gaming enthusiast and love to explore new games and challenge.

-🎸 I also enjoy playing guitar in my free time and find it a great way to relax and unwind.
+🎸 I also enjoy playing Ukulele in my free time and find it a great way to relax and unwind.

 ## Contact Me

-💬 You can contact me in many ways, If you'd like to get in touch with me, ❤️ 📧 you can just search [KsaNL] in many platform like twitter and etc... 😄 📫 Or just mail to 'gaishibz@foxmail.com' 🤺
+💬 You can contact me in many ways, If you'd like to get in touch with me, 📫 just mail to 'gaishibz@foxmail.com', I also go by the same name on many other platforms.